PENNSYLVANIA INCENTIVES SUMMARY

 Keystone Opportunity Zone (KOZ)

-The KOZ program is a unique tool to develop abandoned, unused, underutilized land and buildings into business districts and residential areas that present a well-rounded and well-balanced approach to community revitalization.
+The KOZ program is a unique tool for developing abandoned, unused, and underutilized land and buildings into business districts and residential areas that present a well-rounded and well-balanced approach to community revitalization.
 KOZ provides tax exemption on most state and local taxes for a defined period.

 Keystone Innovation Zone Tax Credit (KIZ)